 In 2013, Stuart returned to London to become Global News' European Bureau Chief.
 He covered UK politics and British royalty, travelled to Sochi for the 2014 Winter Olympics, reported on the Charlie Hebdo terrorist attacks in Paris and the Westgate Mall siege in Nairobi.

-Stuart's reporting from Cairo on the 2011 Egyptian Revolution helped Global National earn the RTDNA award for continuing coverage.
-And his report on the arrest of Canadian fugitive Luka Magnotta in Berlin contributed to Global National winning the 2013 Edward R Murrow Award for overall excellence in network television.
-It is the first and only time a Canadian news program has taken the prestigious American prize.
+Stuart's reporting from Cairo on the 2011 Egyptian revolution helped Global News earn the RTDNA award for continuing coverage.
+And his report on the arrest of Canadian fugitive Luka Magnotta in Berlin contributed to Global National News winning the 2013 Edward R. Murrow Award for overall excellence in network television.
+It was the first time a Canadian news program took the prestigious American prize.

 CAMERA: Sony XDCAM PMW 100 & 200

-EDITING: Premier Creative Cloud, Adobe After Effects, Final Cut Pro 7, Edius, iMovie
+EDITING: Premier Pro, Adobe After Effects, Final Cut Pro 7, iMovie

 French / Français